jennahamlin/tinselR/manuscript/paper.md

 the pre-loaded datasets located in the 'Example Data' tab (Figure 1).
 We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file) already combined.
-These data are either *Eschericia coli* (NCBI Bioproject: PRJNA218110) or *Salmonella enterica* (NCBI Bioproject:
+These data are either *Eschericia coli* (from NCBI Bioproject: PRJNA218110) or *Salmonella enterica* (from NCBI Bioproject: PRJNA230403) with the number of isolates ranging from 14 - 19 depending on the dataset.
+After clicking on the 'Example Data' tab, the user selects from one drop down menu for one of the combined datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2).
-PRJNA230403) with the number of isolates ranging from 14 - 19 depending on the dataset.After clicking on the 'Example Data' tab, the user selects from one drop down menu for one of the combined datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2).
 Using example data set 1, we highlight the capabilities of tinselR (Figure 3).

 # Figures